milansingh52/Doctor-Patients-Management-API/README.md

 - This documentation provides details on project structure, resources, tools used, dependencies, and instructions for testing the RESTful APIs.

 ## Resources
-<h1 color='red'>1.
-Doctor:</h1>
+1. DOCTOR:-
 The Doctor resource represents healthcare professionals within the system.
 Each doctor has a unique identifier (id) and includes details such as name, email, gender etc.

-1. Patient:
+1. PATIENT:-
 The Patient resource represents individual patients in the system.
 Each patient has a unique identifier (id) and includes essential information such as name, email, gender, etc.

 ## Tools
-1. Eclipse: Integrated Development Environment (IDE) for Java development.
+1. Eclipse:-     Integrated Development Environment (IDE) for Java development.
-2. Spring Boot: Framework for building Java-based enterprise applications.
+2. Spring Boot:- Framework for building Java-based enterprise applications.
-3. Postman: API development and testing tool.
+3. Postman:-     API development and testing tool.
-4. H2 Console: Database management tool for H2 Database.
+4. H2 Console:-  Database management tool for H2 Database.

 ## Dependencies
 1. Spring Web: Provides HTTP request handling.